arnaudin/arnaudin.github.io/_projects/autodesk-flow-design.md

   - section_layout: text
     content: |

-      [Flow Design](https://www.autodesk.com/products/flow-design/overview) is a virtual wind tunnel that makes airflow simulation accessible to architects, product designers, and students (not just PhD analysts and engineers).
+      [Flow Design](https://www.autodesk.com/products/flow-design/overview) is a virtual wind tunnel that makes airflow simulation accessible to architects, product designers, and students—not just PhD analysts and engineers like previous-generation tools.

-      The goal of this project was to drastically simplify flow simulation so that more people can understand how their designs will perform in the real world.
+      The goal of this project was to drastically simplify flow simulation so that more people could understand how their 3D designs will perform in the real world.
 Most people can understand the concept of a wind tunnel, but don't know the first thing about computational fluid dynamics (CFD) or finite element analysis (FEA).
-All of this complexity lives behind the scenes with Flow Design.
+All of this complexity lives behind the scenes with Flow Design, so the user can focus on their design.

       Flow Design started off in Autodesk Labs under the name "Project Falcon."
-After initial success we committed to commercializing the technology as a paid product offerring and educational tool.
+After the initial success, we committed to commercializing the technology as a paid product offering and free educational tool.

   - section_layout: 1col-narrow
     images:
-      - caption: Flow Design virtual wind tunnel application
+      - caption: Flow Design virtual wind tunnel showing airflow patterns and surface pressures for a pickup truck driving at highway speeds
         description: 'Flow Design virtual wind tunnel application'
         url: '/projects/flow-design/flow-design-app.png'
         width: